The number of people building their own home is at an all time high. But why self build and what’s involved?

 Q: What is open and closed?

-A: Closed panel is Scotframe’s very own Val-U-Therm Plus system.
+A: Scotframe’s closed panel solution is our own Valutherm+ system.
 The insulation is injected into the timber frame panel (filling every nook and cranny with insulation) in our factory, a reflective breather paper is then factory fitted to the external side of our panel and a vapour control layer and service battens to the inside of the panel, all in factory quality-controlled conditions.
-Once delivered to site they are ready to be erected quickly and easily making your new build wind and water-tight and ready for internal works to being.
+Once delivered to site they are ready to be erected quickly and easily making your new build wind and water-tight* and ready for internal works to being.
 Our open panel option provides a structural timber frame, with insulation, vapour control layer and service battens all supplied loose in rolls or stock lengths for site cutting and fitting.

 Q: Can I change your house type/what can I change?